mixxxdj/manual/source/hardware/controllers/numark_mixtrack_pro_fx.rst

 * **Auto-loop sizes** - see ``modeAutoloop``.
 Available values can be found on the :doc:`../../chapters/appendix/mixxx_controls` page (beatloop_X_toggle)
 * **Beatjump sizes** - see ``modeBeatjump``.
 Available values can be found on the :doc:`../../chapters/appendix/mixxx_controls` page (beatjump_X_forward)
-* **Jogwheel logic** - there were `reports <https://mixxx.discourse.group/t/numark-mixtrack-pro-fx/19561/30>`_ of unresponsive scratching (comparing with the original code from bad1dea5's mapping).
-At the end of the script there are two alternate versions of jogwheel logic - choose the one which works best for you.
-Default mapping is "A".
-Slightly modified jogwheel logic from bad1dea5's mapping is mapping "B".
-Do not enable both mappings at once.

 Notes
 -----